groovy-tutorial/groovy-tutorial/Section2/Chapter2/Variables.html.md

 Variables provide the basic "containers" into which values are stored for processing.
 As mentioned in [Data Types](), Groovy provides _dynamic typing_, freeing the programmer from having to explicitly declare a data type for a variable.
 This results in a variable's value being flexible enough to hold a changing value throughout the variable's lifespan.

-The programmer may chose to use _explicit types_ for some or all variables.
+The programmer may chose to use _explicit types_ (also referred to as _strong typing_) for some or all variables.
 This is likely to be a decision based on desired constraints and readability.

 ### Variable names
 Variable names must meet the following criteria: